Themed Family Dinner Ideas will help you spice up your evening meal and create new memories along the way.

 Find out how to say all the things on your dinner menu in Spanish and have everyone memorize the words.
 Talk about the customs and traditions in Mexico.

 Have each family member go into the pantry or refrigerator and secretly pick out an ingredient.
-Everyone reveals their chosen ingredient at the same time, and the head chef of the night gets to come up with a culinary masterpiece using those ingredients.
+Everyone reveals their chosen ingredient simultaneously, and the head chef of the night gets to come up with a culinary masterpiece using those ingredients.

 This idea will help stretch your creative juices and produce memorable meals that no one will soon forget!

-Dinner conversation ideas for Chopped – a Spin-Off:
+Dinner conversation ideas for Chopped – a Spin-Off themed family dinner:

 You can talk about all the ingredients used for the meal.
-How the produce is grown, how wheat becomes flour, what it takes to raise healthy chickens for eggs, and how factories are able to can, bottle, and package items at a brisk pace.
+How the produce is grown, how wheat becomes flour, what it takes to raise healthy chickens for eggs, and how factories can, bottle, and package items at a brisk pace.

 Bonus: Set up a factory tour if there’s one available in your area.
 I’ve been on a soup-making factory tour, chocolate-making tour, and I’ve been at Ben & Jerry’s Ice Cream facility sampling their flavors.